 - tell us if you’re going overseas.

 If you have an employment services provider, you should speak with them first.
-Otherwise, you can call the Department of Education, Skills and Employment’s National Customer Service Line on 1800 805 260.
+Otherwise, call the National Customer Service Line on the Workforce Australia website.

 Reporting your income

-Every 2 weeks you need to tell us what you and your partner earned in the last 14 days.
+Every 2 weeks you must report employment income you and your partner were paid in the last 14 days.

 - using the Express Plus Centrelink mobile app

 Read about how to report the right amount.

 You’ll need to call us on Centrelink employment services line if any of these apply: